epfl-dlab/transformers-CFG/README.md

     logits_processor=[grammar_processor],
 )
 ```

 </details>

-## 💡Why should I use transformers-CFG?
+## 💡 Why Should I Use `transformers-cfg`?

-- We support EBNF grammar description format
+- **EBNF Grammar Support:** We support the Extended Backus-Naur Form (EBNF) for grammar description.
-- We offer the same grammar interface as llama-cpp project, allowing you to drop-in replace llama-cpp with transformers-CFG.
+- **Seamless Integration:** Our grammar interface is compatible with the llama-cpp project, allowing you to replace llama-cpp with `transformers-cfg` easily.
-- We allow you to use any of the models in the 🤗 Transformers library, including the ones that are not supported by llama-cpp.
+- **Model Compatibility:** Use any model from the 🤗 Transformers library, including those not supported by llama-cpp.
-- We support multilingual grammars, you can use any character from any language in your grammar, e.g. 中文, 日本語, 한국어, हिन्दी, العربية, עברית, or emoji 🤗.
+- **Multilingual Grammar Support:** We support grammars in multiple languages, allowing you to use characters from various languages, including 中文, 日本語, 한국어, हिन्दी, العربية, עברית, and emoji 🤗.

-## 🤔What is grammar ?
+## 🤔 What Is a Grammar?

 TL;DR: Think of it as an enhanced version of regular expressions.

 <details>

-<summary>Here is a simple example of a simplified JSON grammar:</summary>
+<summary>Here is a simple example of a JSON grammar:</summary>

 ```bnf
 # A JSON object is the root of the grammar